 The Youth Development Phase is the middle of our Academy journey and a time when players will be transitioning between schools.
 During this phase we aim to build on the competencies achieved in the Foundation Phase, exposing the players to the advanced topics within football.
 Players will begin to specialise in areas with the view of preparing them for the Professional Phase.

 Professional Development Phase

-The Professional Phase is the achieving stage of our Academy journey, building on the years of development and hard work to earn opportunities to forge a career into professional football.
-This phase includes the transition into full time football within our scholarship programme and the potential exposure to senior football.
-During this phase we also introduce players to other potential career paths to pursue within football, for example, coaching qualifications.
+The Professional Phase is the achieving stage of our Academy journey, building on the years of development and hard work to earn opportunities to forge a career in professional football.
+This phase includes the transition into full-time football within our scholarship programme and the potential exposure to senior football.
+During this phase, we also introduce players to other potential career paths to pursue within football, for example, coaching qualifications.

 Sports Science and Medicine

 Shrewsbury Town Academy’s Sports Science & Medical Department acts as a Multi-disciplinary team which fulfils roles in the following areas; Physiotherapy, Sports Science, Strength & Conditioning and Nutrition.
-The knowledge and experience within the department is used to benefit player’s development, performance, treatment and rehabilitation as well as injury prevention.
+The knowledge and experience within the department are used to benefit players’ development, performance, treatment and rehabilitation as well as injury prevention.

 We are devoted to providing the highest quality of care possible, where the ethical beliefs of our medical team provide the academy players with the same clinical sports science guidance and expertise the full-time players receive.

 At Shrewsbury Town Academy, quality athletic development is achieved by implementing a holistic approach to the medical and sports science facets of the Academy journey.
 This allows each player entering the academy to fulfil their potential.
 An integrated approach between medicine, sports science and coaching is accessed by all players at Shrewsbury Town’s Academy.

 “To create better and more socially aware young people, through the mediums of education and football.”